 Category Details Lead Agencies Surrey County Council (Highway Authority) Transport for the London (TfL): TfL is the Highway Authority for the areas outside the northerly boundary of the borough.
-Sources of information/evidence Consultation with Surrey County Council Spatial Planning team (March 2024) Consultation with Surrey County Council Transport Team (August 2022) EEBC previous Infrastructure Delivery Plan (2019) Strategic context / Key Issues Congestion on the highway network leads to vehicle delay.
+Sources of information/evidence Consultation with Surrey County Council Transport Team (August 2022) EEBC previous Infrastructure Delivery Plan (2019) Strategic context / Key Issues Congestion on the highway network leads to vehicle delay.
 It can also form a barrier to movement and contribute to the potential risk of increased traffic collisions and resultant casualties.
 Congestion affects air quality, and the Borough currently has one designated Air Quality Management Area (AQMA) which is within Ewell Village.
 LTP4 aims to significantly reduce carbon emissions from transport.
 Existing provision The Borough does not contain any motorways or trunk roads but does have a number of principal A roads.
 The main highway through Epsom and Ewell is the A24 between Leatherhead (south-west) and the London Borough of Sutton (north-east).
 The other major highways are the A240 between Banstead (south-east) and Kingston (northwest), the Epsom Town Centre one way system, the A232 to Croydon and the B280 radiating to the west of Epsom Town Centre.
-Known planned provision Surrey County Council is in the early stages of developing design proposals for Local Street Improvements (LSIs).
-LSIs can make streets in communities safer, healthier and more attractive, with appropriate vehicle speed limits and improved facilities for walking, wheeling and riding.
-Work will only focus on improvements within public highway spaces.
-Design development work will be undertaken for individual zones in the borough.
-Surrey County Council has been working on the development of plans for improvements to Ewell Village, which seek to address several objectives including reducing congestion and improving road safety, supporting the economic vibrancy and improving the public realm, and supporting sustainable forms of travel including cycling and walking.
-Initial exploratory work has been commenced by Surrey County Council to examine the potential to add significant value to the ongoing Department for Transport/Network Rail Access for All improvement programme at Stoneleigh station to further improve accessibility, functionality, and quality of the immediate surrounding area, including Stoneleigh Broadway and Station Approach.
+Known planned provision The LTP4 Delivery Plan will be published in 2022 and will set out the forward programme for delivery of LTP4 in more detail.
 Local Plan impact / future provision As the local plan progresses the impact of potential development sites will be assessed through the transport assessment.
 The LTP4 Delivery Plan will be published in 2022 and will set out the forward programme for delivery of LTP4 in more detail.
-A business case for improvements to Ewell Village is being developed and it is intended that detailed design will commence in summer 2024.

 Funding None identified at this stage.